mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * Fix - Don't update orders to cancelled status for expired payments if there are still pending payments for same order
 * Fix - Show correct return page to customer when they have placed multiple payments for single order
 * Fix - For subscription renewal orders, update payment method (from iDEAL, Belfius etc) to SEPA Direct Debit when needed
+* Fix - Add message that SEPA Direct Debit is required when using WooCommerce Subscriptions with iDEAL

+* Dev - Stop checking change of payment methods with isValidPaymentMethod
+* Dev - Add support for new WooCommerce version check
 * Dev - In setActiveMolliePayment use update_post_meta so payment is always updated to latest
 * Dev - In unsetActiveMolliePayment, a payment calling that function should only be able to unset itself
 * Dev - Improve log messages (WooCommerce > System status > Logs > mollie-payments-for-woocommerce)